evseevnn-zz/php-cassandra-binary/README.md

 * decimal and timestamps have bugs especially in collections (map,set,list)
 * connection handling e.g. timeouts

+## New feature for this fork
+* on Database class constructor, now you can choose whether you want to connect to your nodes randomically or sequentially

 ## Installation

 PHP 5.4+ is required.
 There is no need for additional libraries.
+PHP Sockets extension is required to use Cassandra's binary protocol.

 Append dependency into composer.json